cmlshn/PromptEnhancer-GGUF/README.md

 ## Contact

-If you would like to leave a message for our R&D and product teams, Welcome to contact our open-source team .
+If you would like to leave a message for our R&D and product teams, Welcome to contact our open-source team.
 You can also contact us via email (hunyuan_opensource@tencent.com).

 ## Github Star History

-## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=Hunyuan-PromptEnhancer/PromptEnhancer&type=Date)](https://www.star-history.com/#Hunyuan-PromptEnhancer/PromptEnhancer&Date)